FlandreScarlet1/HTV-2-Falcon/README.md

 Still WIP at the moment so it wont be released just yet also will have to work on better configuring the rcs.

-Future: Planning to eventually remaster it by making it better modeled once I get more experience in making mods
+Future: Planning to eventually remaster it by making it better modeled once I get more experience in making mods.

 Still learning how to make models on blender and learning how to make mods for ksp stock/RO so it will take time to fulfil these things hopefully.